diogo-fernan/ir-rescue/README.md

 * **md5deep[64].exe** (v4.4): the [md5deep](http://md5deep.sourceforge.net/ "md5deep Web Site") utility is open-source and is maintained by Jesse Kornblum.

-* **EDD.exe** (v2.0.1): the [Encrypted Disk Detector](https://www.magnetforensics.com/free-tool-encrypted-disk-detector/) is a free tool from Magnetic Forensics that tests for specific disk encryption software.
+* **EDD.exe** (v2.0.1): the [Encrypted Disk Detector](https://www.magnetforensics.com/free-tool-encrypted-disk-detector/) is a free tool from Magnet Forensics that tests for specific disk encryption software.

 * **exiftool.exe** (v10.55)]: [ExifTool](http://owl.phy.queensu.ca/~phil/exiftool/ "ExifTool Web Site") is a free metadata parser and editor of several file formats such as LNK files, authored by Phil Harvey.